TheJJ/ceph-cheatsheet/README.md

 ```

 To speed up [pool reads](http://docs.ceph.com/docs/master/rados/operations/pools/#fast-read), the primary OSD queries **all** shards (not only the non-parity ones) of the data, and take the fastest reply.
-This is useful for reading small files with CephFS, but of course is a tradeoff for more network traffic between OSDs.
+This is useful for reading small files with CephFS, but of course is a tradeoff for more network traffic and iops from OSDs.
 ```
 ceph osd pool set cephfs_data_pool fast_read 1
 ```